avinvinsituation/linkedinBot/README.md

 # linkedinBot
 Bot that visits user profiles.

-All requirements are in the requirements.txt file
+All requirements will be in the requirements.txt file, which will be added soon.

-This code was tested as of 4th July 2020
+This code was tested as of 6th July 2020

 Visit avinvinsituation.com for more